EQUAL Community Initiative: 2014-2020

 Mutual learning: The thematic networks met three times in each year, in Brussels or by invitation in other capital cities.
 They each involved on average 10 Member States (representatives of ESF Managing Authorities and ministries responsible for the policy area concerned) and 5 other stakeholders such as NGOs and social partners.
 The largest network was that on simplification, which had 25 of the 28 Member States in membership.
 The networks' mutual learning activities included conducting seminars, study visits and peer reviews, preparing white papers and studies of good practice, and holding workshops as part of larger conferences.

 Co-ordinated calls: During the 2014-2020 programming period, the Platform supported two rounds of co-ordinated calls for proposals.
 The first took place in 2016, but only four countries or regions - Finland, Flanders, Poland and Sweden - took part.
 This resulted in approximately 100 transnational projects with a combined budget of approximately €14 million.
 The second round of calls took place in 2018.

 2021-2027

 In the 2021-27 programming period, support to transnational cooperation in the ESF has been even more limited.
-Four communities of practice, which are working on the following themses:
+Four communities of practice, which are working on the following themes: